 2. An empty fridge and expired food

-Walking or driving to the shops is a must-do for many elderly.
-It’s a matter of pride for some of them (1).
+Walking or driving to the shops is a must-do for many elderly people.
+It’s a matter of pride for some of them.
 For them, it’s never a chore until the walk or drive gets too much to handle.
 As a result, the fridge or pantry runs low on stock and you’ll find food that has passed its expiry dates.
 These are tell-tale signs of physical weakness and declining physical and mental wellness.
 A home nursing service is an option to be explored.

 4. Their personal appearance

 Regardless of age, most people want to look good.
 For as long as one is willing and able, not a strand of hair will be out of place.
 They take pride in their personal grooming despite their age.
-But when they begin to appear dishevelled, things aren’t the same any longer.
+But when they begin to appear disheveled, things aren’t the same any longer.
 The change can be abrupt.
-This is an early cue that things might not be right and a discussion with a G.P. is a good place to start.
+This is an early cue that things might not be right with their personal independence and a discussion with a G.P. is a good place to start.

 5. Personal hygiene

 This follows the above closely.
 It’s either they are incapable of doing what they used to do themselves or they’re oblivious to their lack of personal hygiene.
-Both clearly indicate some help at home or in-home aged care is needs to be considered.
+Both clearly indicate some help at home or aged care assistance at home needs to be considered.

 Memory loss and dementia are increasingly common in the elderly.
 The severity varies from one to the other.
 When a loved one skips his/her medication or can’t remember where the car keys are, living on their own becomes a risk to themselves and to others.
-Having home health nurse or In-home aged care routinely come by to ensure they take medication and are ready as prescribed can help prevent these incidents.
+Having home care assistance or a home health nurse routinely come by to ensure they take medication and are ready as prescribed can help prevent these incidents.
 Always discuss deterioration in decision making and memory with a G.P.

-The risk of falls is highest in the elderly than other age groups.
+The risk of falls is highest in the elderly than any other age groups.
 Despite the aids to keep them steady, the fact remains they have grown more frail than we would like to accept.
 Negotiating steps or tight corners can be a challenge.
 They will experience difficulties getting about the house.
 Should they live alone, the risks of falls and the after effects of injuries sustained only gets worse.
-Having a home nurse helps address any injuries quickly, and help prevent future mishaps.
+Having a home health nurse helps address any injuries quickly and help prevent future mishaps.

 8. Sudden weight loss or gain

 They are never a good sign regardless of age.
 But if it occurs in the elderly, it’s a major cause for concern.
 Poor appetite can be a sign of illness, forgetting to eat is a reality though strange it may sound.
 Maintaining a healthy diet is important.
 In the elderly, they’ll need help to keep their diet in check.
-In home aged care can help bring routine to meal times and ensure elderly patients are well fed and cared for.
+Home care assistance can help bring routine to meal times and ensure elderly patients are well fed and cared for.

 9. Loneliness and isolation

 When their network begins to shrink, loneliness will set in.
 This feeling of isolation can be harmful.
-Isolation and loneliness have been linked to a variety of conditions, such as heart disease, depression and anxiety, weakened immune system.
+Isolation and loneliness have been linked to a variety of conditions, such as heart disease, depression, anxiety, and a weakened immune system.
 Make a note of the size of their social network.
 If suddenly they’re no longer seeing friends or going out in a social capacity, something’s amiss.
 Linking your loved one to a local seniors group might help curb any loneliness and isolation.

 10. Unopened mail

 They belong to the slow mail generation.
-Hence, not opening one is equivalent to a young person ignoring his/her email or Whatsapp.
-It’s a sign of something is not well.
+Hence, not opening one is equivalent to a young person ignoring his/her email or social media notifications.
+It’s a sign that something is not well.
 If their mail is building up and not being opened and read, this may be a sign that your aged loved one needs aged care assistance at home to ensure they are on top of their affairs.